DTS350Fall2022/DTS-350/Week3/Task4/Task-4-RMD.md

 ## #   ⁶​Sepal.Width_Std_dev, ⁷​Petal.Length_Std_dev, ⁸​Petal.Width_Std_dev
 ```

+#Develop a few novel questions for semester long project
+###Are children under the age of 5 ready for school?
+Compare pre-covid kids with covid kids now. ###Is baseball a dying sport?
+###Was there interference in the 2020 presidential election?
+###Has the repeal of Roe v Wade decreased abortions?
+###How prevalant is human trafficking?
+What regions have the highest rates?
+What states?
+###Are minority groups convicted at higher rates than whites?
+###Is religion more prevalant now than it was 50 years ago?
+###Do videogames (violent) play a role in the increase in school shootings?
+###Did the states with the strictest covid restrictions see lower rates of transmission?

 #Develop a few novel questions that the data can answer
 ###Are there certain species of plant that grow larger than others?
 If so, what is the gap between the largest, and the smallest.
 ###Are there more "small" than "large" species of flowers? (based on criteria provided)